vectranetworks/kibana-vc/README.md

 # Kibana-dashboard

 This is a CLI tool that:
-* takes care of source controling Kibana dashboards
+* Source controls Kibana default dashboards
 * Fetching remote Kibana state
-* Deploying new Kibana State
+* Deploying new Kibana state

 ## Notes